krishna1m/krishna1m/README.md

 I'm a guy who writes software during the day and headbangs to old metal songs other times.
 I like exploring code architecture and programming paradigms.
-That is what got me into functional programming and Rust.

 💬 Talk to me about **functional programming and dev workflow**